Huge budget for more labour inspectors

-Pretoria - Government has set aside R60m to employ additional labour inspectors to monitor labour brokers and ensure they adhere to regulations currently being amended, Labour Minister Mildred Oliphant
+Pretoria - Government has set aside R60m to employ additional labour inspectors to monitor labour brokers and ensure they adhere to regulations currently being amended, Labour Minister Mildred Oliphant said on Tuesday.

 Employing inspectors for the next financial year in different categories - such as enforcing labour law and ensuring worker safety - was a priority, Oliphant told media in Pretoria.